Program Environment Fuzzing

 \section{System Overview}

-Based on our core idea, we design a generic program-environment fuzzer using the Record and Replay methodology.
+Based on our core idea, we design a generic program-environment fuzzer using a {\em record and replay} methodology.
 This fuzzer, called \tool, is illustrated in \autoref{fig:overview}.
-At a high-level, \tool consists of two phases: the \emph{record} phase (Phase~\RN{1}) records the full interactions between the program-under-test $P$ and its environment $\mathcal{E}$, and the \emph{replay-with-greybox-fuzzing} phase (Phase~\RN{2}) replays and fuzzes the recorded interactions.
-Phase~\RN{2} captures the effect of different program environments and uncovers new program behaviours.
+At a high level, \tool consists of two phases: the \emph{record} phase (Phase~\RN{1}) records the full interactions between the program-under-test $P$ and its environment $\mathcal{E}$, and the \emph{replay-with-greybox-fuzzing} phase (Phase~\RN{2}) replays and fuzzes the recorded interactions.
+Phase~\RN{2} captures the effect of different program environments and uncovers new program behaviors.